Los Angeles Defective Airbag Lawyer

-This is why if you or your loved one were involved in an accident, where an airbag was deployed, it is very important to be examined by a qualified doctor and have necessary physical tests conducted, even if initially there is no apparent injury.
-It is even more vital to be examined by a qualified physician, when you begin to feel pain and/or any type of discomfort.
+This is why if you or a family member were involved in an accident, where an airbag was deployed, it is very important to be examined by a qualified doctor and have necessary physical tests conducted, even if initially there is no apparent injury.
+It is even more vital to be examined by a qualified physician, when you begin to feel pain and or any type of discomfort.
 A qualified doctor may direct you to a specialist if further care is needed or if your injury is a serious one.

-Punitive award in damages is possible, where an experienced attorney can prove that a responsible party acted with conscious disregard for safety of others, while being aware of the probable dangerous consequences of his/her conduct, but willfully failed to avoid those consequences all the same.
-(Taylor v.
+Punitive award in damages is possible, where an experienced Los Angeles personal injury lawyer can prove that a responsible party acted with conscious disregard for safety of others, while being aware of the probable dangerous consequences of their conduct, but willfully failed to avoid those consequences all the same (Taylor v.
 Superior Court – 1978).
-Therefore, an award in punitive damages is more likely in a defective airbag/product liability type of a case than in a pure negligence action, since it might be possible to prove that even though designer/manufacturer knew or should have known about the dangerous condition of the airbag, he/she still produced the defective airbag for popular use.
+Therefore, an award in punitive damages is more likely in a defective airbag and product liability type of a case than in a pure negligence action, since it might be possible to prove that even though designer/manufacturer knew or should have known about the dangerous condition of the airbag, they still produced the defective airbag for popular use.

 It takes time and the assistance of experts in accident reconstruction, forensics, or bio mechanical analysis to identify if a defective airbag contributed to the accident.
 The most important evidence in an auto or an airbag defect case is the vehicle involved in the accident, containing a defective part.
 Without it, an automotive defect case is difficult if not impossible to establish.
-Therefore, an experienced attorney who has a number of such experts at her disposal will help you build a winning case from its inception.
+Therefore, an experienced Los Angeles personal injury lawyer at our law office who has a number of such experts at their disposal will help you build a winning case from its inception.

 As the victim of a defective airbag injury, you have the right to take legal action against the negligent company and hold them liable for your injuries.
-At Injury Justice LLP, attorneys Inna Demin and Dmitry Gorin will use their legal knowledge and experience in order to present your best possible case and recover monetary compensation that you deserve, including but not limited to reimbursement for medical bills, lost wages, and future injury related expenses, as well as possibility of punitive damages award.
-Call our law firm at (818) 642-5229 for a free – no obligation case consultation.
+At Injury Justice Law Firm LLP, our Los Angeles personal injury attorneys will use their legal knowledge and experience in order to present your best possible case and recover monetary compensation that you deserve, including but not limited to reimbursement for medical bills, lost wages, and future injury related expenses, as well as possibility of punitive damages award.
+Call our injury lawyers at 310-734-7974 for a free – no obligation case consultation.